amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Coordinator
 ############

- Coordinator: Simulation controller and top-level driver
+ Simulation controller and top-level driver

 In the `"cycle driver`" sublist, the user specifies global control of the simulation, including starting and ending times and restart options.